 Family Counseling and Support

-When someone you love is struggling with an alcohol or other drug problem, the emotions you experience can be overwhelming and excruciating.
+If someone you love is struggling with an alcohol or other drug problem, you may experience painful and overwhelming emotions.
 We believe that through individual, group and/or family counseling, family members can play a powerful role in helping to engage the substance user and make an important contribution to their treatment.

 Why do I need counseling for their problem??